 Microservice Authorization with Open Policy Agent and Kuma

-Applications architected as microservices are becoming more prevalent every day, but just like their monolithic ancestors, microservice applications must adhere to organization-wide constraints around compliance, zero-trust security, performance, and more.
-Authorization, controlling which people and machines can perform which actions, is a foundational security problem that requires new solutions in a containerized world because of changes in requirements around performance, availability, and even where authorization gets enforced architecturally.
+Applications architected as microservices are becoming more prevalent every day, but just like their monolithic ancestors, microservice applications must adhere to organization-wide constraints around compliance, security, performance, etc. Authorization, controlling which people and machines can perform which actions, is a foundational security problem that requires new solutions in a microservice world because of changes in requirements around performance, availability, and even where authorization gets enforced architecturally.

-This talk will discuss these new requirements, architectural choices for how to satisfy them, and modern technologies for rolling them out.
-We describe taking a policy-as-code approach where authorization policies are decoupled from the underlying microservices yet employ a shared-fate evaluation model so that policies are created and enforced consistently, meet high-availability and performance demands, and enable relatively rapid security reviews and hot-patching.
-Specifically, we will describe how to achieve zero trust security by design by demoing how to enforce policies through the Kuma service mesh by employing Open Policy Agent.
+This talk discusses these new requirements, architectural choices for how to satisfy them, and modern technologies for rolling them out.
+We describe taking a policy-as-code approach where authorization policies are decoupled from the underlying microservices yet employ a shared-fate evaluation model so that policies are consistent, enforced consistently, meet high-availability and performance demands, and enable relatively rapid security reviews and hot-patching.
+Specifically, we describe how to employ the Open Policy Agent for a unified approach to policy-as-code where policies are enforced through the Kuma service mesh.